Thairo Estrada Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in the league.

-- The Padres have a 3.83 team ERA that ranks sixth across all MLB pitching staffs.
+- The Padres have a 3.83 team ERA that ranks seventh among all MLB pitching staffs.

-- The Padres rank 14th in baseball in home runs given up (79 total, 1.1 per game).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (79 total, 1.1 per game).

+- Snell gets the start for the Padres, his 15th of the season.
+He is 3-6 with a 3.60 ERA and 93 strikeouts through 75 2/3 innings pitched.

-- The righty's most recent appearance came on Saturday against the Tampa Bay Rays, when he threw five innings, surrendering six earned runs while giving up eight hits.
+- The lefty's most recent appearance was on Saturday against the Tampa Bay Rays, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.